Meaning Of Dual Diagnosis

 Assumed Attributes Of Dual Diagnosis

-Professionals working with dual diagnosis typically assume shared characteristics in dual diagnosis patients:
+Professionals typically assume shared characteristics present in dual diagnosis patients:

 • Difficulty identifying dual diagnosis, particularly if medical professionals are not diagnosing two separate conditions

-• Limited academic research resources covering dual diagnosis
+• Limited academic research resources covering the topic definitively

 • Potential for misdiagnosis when drug/alcohol abuse is not detected in mental health treatment or vice versa [4]